Ted Leitner

-Theodore Leitner (born July 9, 1947) is an American sportscaster.
+Theodore Leitner (born July 9, 1947) is an American former sportscaster.

 Best known for his role as a play-by-play announcer for San Diego Padres baseball from 1980 to 2020, Leitner has also called San Diego State Aztecs men's basketball and football since 1979.
+He is a well known figure around the city of San Diego.
 He is also a former sportscaster for KFMB-TV and host on KFMB radio in San Diego.
 Due to a hectic schedule, he left KFMB just three days shy of his 25th anniversary at that station.
 He kept his play-by-play job with the San Diego Padres (who left that station around the same time for cross-town rival KOGO radio) and later XX Sports Radio (he also for a short time tried an afternoon show on XX Sports Radio as well).
 His association with the Padres dates back to 1980.

 Background

 Leitner was born in the New York City borough of the Bronx, and at age 8 moved with his family to the adjacent city of Yonkers, New York, in Westchester County.
 He played football for Roosevelt High School in Yonkers.
 After high school he attended and graduated from Oklahoma State University in Stillwater, Oklahoma, and then completed a master's degree at the University of Oklahoma in Norman, Oklahoma.

 Before starting his long tenure in San Diego in 1980, Leitner worked as a television sportscaster at WFSB in Hartford, Connecticut, and at WCAU-TV in Philadelphia.
 He also was a broadcaster for the Philadelphia Eagles, the San Diego Clippers and the San Diego Chargers, and with university sports in Oklahoma, Hartford, and San Diego.
 He has six sons and one daughter.
 He has been divorced four times.